dmorton714/CY_post_grad_data/README.md

 6. **NYC Taxi Project**
    Small project putting together many of the things we covered in the various other projects.
 Show taking simple code from a notebook to making it production ready.

+# Break Fix Projects

+The Break-Fix projects are intentionally open-ended and sometimes loosely structured.
+You’ll be given a clear question or problem to solve, but beyond that, instructions may be minimal or vague.
+Some projects will introduce technologies we won’t cover directly and where not in the classes, but you’ll always have enough information to get started.

+Solutions will be provided for the core problems, but some projects may include optional bonus tasks without answers or hints.
+This is designed to mimic real-world scenarios where you’re handed a task and expected to figure out how to deliver results.
+Sometimes you’ll have guidance or someone to ask for help—other times you’ll need to find your own way forward.

+This process can feel frustrating or overwhelming at times, that’s completely normal and part of the learning experience.
+Stick with it, and by the time you’re on the job, you’ll feel much more confident tackling similar challenges.

 ## Always Utilize a Virtual Environment